Sam Kratz: Development

-Characterisation
+Characterisation and introduction

-Sam was sent to Ramsay Street by his grandmother, Marlene (Moya O'Sullivan), to check out the house she had purchased.
-He befriended Brett Stark (Brett Blewitt) and his sister, Danni (Eliza Szonert), who started looking up to him, as she thought he was "glamorous".
-When Marlene arrived in town, she revealed to Sam that Brett and Danni were actually his cousins.
-Grieve told Amanda Ruben from TV Week that "Sam is just an upfront, natural guy, who gets around on his friendly charm."
-The actor added that Sam's main passion is his motorbike.
+The character's introduction sees him arrive on Ramsay Street, after his grandmother, Marlene Kratz (Moya O'Sullivan) asks him to check out the house she has purchased.
+He befriends Brett Stark (Brett Blewitt) and Danni Stark (Eliza Szonert), who starts to look up to him, as she thinks he is "glamorous".
+When Marlene arrives in town, she tells Sam that Brett and Danni are actually his cousins.
+Describing his character, Grieve told Amanda Ruben from TV Week: "Sam is just an upfront, natural guy, who gets around on his friendly charm."
+The actor said Sam's main passion is his motorbike.
 He also displays "a love of freedom" which makes him loath to settle down.
+Grieve admitted that Sam's motorbike scenes were "camera trickery" as he did not have a driver's licence.
 Ruben revealed that Sam would secure a job at the local coffee shop and his "rugged good looks" would make him popular.
-Josephine Monroe, author of Neighbours: The First 10 Years, stated that after a shaky start, Sam became popular in Ramsay Street and added "Sam may look rough, with his stubble and oil stains, but he has proven himself to be a rough diamond."
+Brett Thomas of The Age observed that Sam "causes much delight among the female population of Erinsborough – he is always dressed in bike leathers, or some grubby work clothes and is quite unaware of his rampant sex appeal."

+Grieve felt embarrassed by his character's wardrobe, describing some of the casual wear as "horrendous" and adding "He's got a couple of blue vests that may have looked trendy in the 70s, but now look decidedly naff!"
 Serena Coneele from Inside Soap described Sam as being good-looking and nice, but revealed that he would have a few secrets up his sleeve.
 Grieve told the writer, "Sam's unreal, I'd love to be more like him.
 I worry a lot more than he does and I've got a really bad temper.
 He's friendly and laid-back, and before long, he knows everyone in Erinsborough.
 He's that kind of guy!"
 The actor added that wherever Sam went, trouble and disaster seemed to follow him around.
-He later revealed that he would have liked Sam to have had more of a dark side, as he could be too good to be true at times.
+Josephine Monroe, author of Neighbours: The First 10 Years, stated that after a shaky start, Sam became popular in Ramsay Street.
+She also wrote that "Sam may look rough, with his stubble and oil stains, but he has proven himself to be a rough diamond."
+Grieve later admitted that he would have liked Sam to have had more of a dark side, as he could be too good to be true at times.